 Mirdiff located Star International Private School is one of two schools owned and operated by ETA Star Education.
 Like its Al Twar sister, this is a relatively small school, with just under 700 girls and boys, aged three to 13 years on its register.

 Star International School Mirdif (SISM) follows the National Curriculum of England and Wales.
-SISM offers education to children from the age of 3 years (FS1) to 13 years (Year 8) and will continue to grow to an all-through school, opening Year 9 in September 2020.
+SISM offers education to children from the age of 3 years (FS1) to 13 years (Year 8) and will continue to grow to an all-through school, having opened Year 9 in September 2020.